RetroReversing/retroReversing/pages/psp/PSPDevKit.md

 The hardware supports booting games from both the UMD and DVD drive, the DVD drive can even boot games from standard DVD-R/RW and so many prototype PSP games are actually written on standard rewritable DVDs.

 ## PSP-1000 Standard Commander Arm
+In order to use the DevKit to play games you need a controller, and what better controller than the psp itself!
+A custom PSP `Controller Arm` was provided with the devkit for such a purpose.
+It wasn't a real psp and the inside board were very different to a retail psp, it was mainly just an interface for providing button in put and screen output for the developers to see what it would look like on a real psp.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/P_ajF24sfGc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## PSP Go Commander Arm